Storytelling with Numbers explores the foundations of financial reporting.

 So whatever data you deliver it must relate to the outcome.
 And to be kind to your audience, you ‘dress up’ (or visualise) this data so it helps the audience get to the point quickly.

-Often it isn’t so much about the actual data but the context it references.
+Often it is not so much about the actual data but the context it references.
 This means that numbers are not just numbers but come to life if they are part of a bigger picture.
 The bank manager’s view on a loan application is limited if it is based on revenue forecasts only.
 But his/her view changes if this revenue is substantiated by a vibrant and dynamic organisation that shows a track-record of growth and sound financial management.
 Show it!